10 Simple Ways Every Small Business Can Cut Expenses Now

 3. Buy refurbished or used equipment

 You can save thousands of dollars on pre-owned laptops that often come with warranties.
-If your heart is set on new equipment, consider your timing: Black Friday is the best time to score a deal on a new computer, but there are also deals between July and September.
+If your heart is set on new equipment, external site, opens in a new window, consider your timing: Black Friday is the best time to score a deal on a new computer, but there are also deals between July and September.
 Meanwhile, check Craigslist and eBay for deeply discounted secondhand desks, file cabinets, office chairs and other equipment.

 4. Look for free software